List of questions

 Any discussion with material scientists, bioengineers would be welcome.
 Beyond this: colleagues with interest in neuroscience and brain-computer interfaces.

 Research suggests that the rehabilitation of neurological patients with conditions such as stroke, or other aquired brain injury is blocked by inadequate dosage of treatment.
 Researchers and developers are succeeding in bringing clinical rehabilitation technologies to market, including exoskeletons, sensor based rehabilitation systems and electrical stimulation devices.
 There is however limited uptake into clinical practice.
 The neuro population is heterogenous, patient impairments are multiple and complex, the clinical services are poorly resourced and there is limited evidence of cost effectiveness of specific treatments.
 In the light of the above can advanced technologies really solve the problems of sub clinical dosage of intervention in neuro rehabilitation?
-If so what needs to be done to enable this to become a reality in clinical practice This is the basis for Hobbs Rehabilitation developing the MINT concept.
+If so what needs to be done to enable this to become a reality in clinical practice This is the basis for Hobbs Rehabilitation developing the MINT (Masterclasses in NeuroTechnology) concept.

 What are the optimal ways to perform clinical validation of neurotechnology solutions in a clinical setting and potential bottlenecks to look out for?